 There are a range of hotels ranging in style and rating in Portree, from quaint lodges to luxury Highland hotels.
 We can pair hotels to your wishes.

-Throughout the tour your private tour guide will ensure that every step is flawless.
-They’ll ensure you get the most from your time with us, from history, folklore, photos and their personal recommendations of the best places to eat and drink at each stop.
+Throughout the tour we’ll ensure that every step is flawless.
+We’ll ensure you get the most from your time with us, from history, folklore, photos and their personal recommendations of the best places to eat and drink at each stop.
 Onboard the cruise, you’ll have the attention of the full crew from the Captain to the chef, there to ensure everything is perfect aboard.

 Of course everything is possible so if you want to see something specific, add or remove days, stay in a hotel of your choosing or anything else please let us know.
 Note that the exact cruise itinerary is tide and weather dependent and maybe reversed or altered accordingly.